-The main emission lines (\OIIlines, \Hb, \OIIIb, \Ha, \NIIlines and \SIIlines) are modelled, in the spectrum of each spaxel and in the integrated spectrum of the regions defined in Section~\ref{subsec:first_look}, with a set of individual Gaussian functions tied together to have the same kinematics.
-In this fit, the ratios \OII$\lambda3729$/$\lambda3726$ and \SII$\lambda6716$/$\lambda6731$ are constrained within [0.3839,1.4558] and [0.4375, 1.4484], respectively, corresponding to the theoretical limits for low (1~cm$^{-3}$) and high (10$^5$~cm$^{-3}$) density regimes estimated by \citet{sandersMOSDEFSurveyElectron2016}.
-We also set a minimum value for the \Ha/\Hb flux ratio of 2.86, that corresponds to an electron temperature T$_{\rm e}$~=~$10^4$~K and an electron density N$_{\rm e}$~=~$100$~cm$^{-3}$ for a case B recombination \citep{osterbrockAstrophysicsGaseousNebulae2006}.
+The main emission lines (\OIIlines, \Hb, \OIIIb, \Ha, \NIIlines, and \SIIlines) were modelled, in the spectrum of each spaxel and in the integrated spectrum of the regions defined in Section~\ref{subsec:first_look}, with a set of individual Gaussian functions tied together to have the same kinematics.
+In this fit, the ratios \OII$\lambda3729$/$\lambda3726$ and \SII$\lambda6716$/$\lambda6731$ are constrained within [0.3839,1.4558] and [0.4375, 1.4484], respectively, corresponding to the theoretical limits of low- (1~cm$^{-3}$) and high- (10$^5$~cm$^{-3}$) density regimes estimated by \citet{sandersMOSDEFSurveyElectron2016}.
+We also set a minimum value for the \Ha/\Hb flux ratio of 2.86, which corresponds to an electron temperature, T$_{\rm e}$~=~$10^4$~K, and an electron density, N$_{\rm e}$~=~$100$~cm$^{-3}$, for a case B recombination \citep{osterbrockAstrophysicsGaseousNebulae2006}.

-We explore the presence of additional kinematic components in the spectra by including a second set of Gaussian functions, with a larger velocity dispersion, in a separate fit to the brighter \OIIIb and \Ha lines, also tying their kinematics together.
-The two-component model is preferred when the Bayesian Information Criterion statistics \citep{schwarzEstimatingDimensionModel1978} is significantly better (> 60) than for the one component model and the broad component presents a maximum flux that is at least two times larger than the scatter in the neighboring continuum.
-In these cases, the rest of emission lines (\OIIlines, \Hb and \NIIlines) are modelled again forcing them to have the same two kinematic components as in the fit to \OIIIb and \Ha, only allowing to vary the flux in each component.
-The narrow kinematic component of the fit is associated to the galaxy and is used to study its ISM properties and gas kinematics; the broad component is used to explore the presence and properties of a galactic outflow (see Sect.~\ref{subsubsec:results_outflow}).
+We explored the presence of additional kinematic components in the spectra by including a second set of Gaussian functions, with a larger velocity dispersion, in a separate fit to the brighter \OIIIb and \Ha lines, also tying their kinematics together.
+The two-component model was preferred when the Bayesian information criterion statistics \citep{schwarzEstimatingDimensionModel1978} was significantly better (> 60) than for the one-component model and the broad component presented a maximum flux that was at least two times larger than the scatter in the neighbouring continuum.
+In these cases, the rest of the emission lines (\OIIlines, \Hb and \NIIlines) were modelled again, forcing them to have the same two kinematic components as in the fit to \OIIIb and \Ha, and only allowing the flux to vary in each component.
+The narrow kinematic component of the fit was associated with the galaxy and used to study its ISM properties and gas kinematics; the broad component was used to explore the presence and properties of a galactic outflow (see Sect.~\ref{subsubsec:results_outflow}).